BenLangmead/aws-indexes/docs/index.md

 # HISAT2 indexes

+There are different types of indexes depending on whether transcripts and/or single-nucleotide variants are included in the graph index:

+* "genome": HISAT2 index for linear reference
+* "snp": HISAT2 index for graph reference including SNPs
+* "tran": HISAT2 index for reference plus annotated transcripts
+* "snp+tran": HISAT2 index for reference including SNPs, plus annotated transcripts

-Note that indexes with `rep` in the name require HISAT2 v2.2.0 or above.
+Indexes with `rep` in the name require HISAT2 v2.2.0 or above.

 <div class="datatable-begin"></div>